 On the farm, he grew vegetables and more than 5,000 pear trees.
 And he began thinking in earnest about landscape architecture (a term Mr. Olmsted himself popularized).
 In so many ways, the experiments he undertook at the farm became the foundation of his work as a landscape architect — whether it was employing curving paths as a prominent landscape design feature or taking his knowledge and understanding of natural systems to convert swamps and fetid marshes into beautiful green spaces that addressed sanitation.
 These are features still found today across Olmsted spaces throughout the country.

 Olmsted’s life at the farm is also noteworthy because of the friends he made.
 It was at Tosomock Farm that Olmsted first met William Vanderbilt, the father of George Vanderbilt.
 Thirty years later, George Vanderbilt employed Olmsted — by then the most prominent landscape architect of the day — to design Biltmore and to establish another scientific experiment, this time a scientific forest.
-It was at Tosomock Farm that Olmsted met George Putnam who later published Olmsted’s first book, Walks and Talks of an American Farmer, an account of Olmsted’s walking tour through England and the Continent.
+It was at Tosomock Farm that Olmsted met George Putnam who later published Olmsted’s first book, Walks and Talks of an American Farmer, an account of Olmsted’s walking tour through England.

 At Tosomock Farm, Olmsted also began to display what became a life-long dedication to social reform.
 He vigorously planned and promoted a County Agricultural Society on Staten Island “… to increase the profit of our labor — enhance the value of our lands — throw a garment of beauty around our homes, and, above all, and before all, materially promote Moral and Intellectual Improvement — instructing us in the language of Nature … .”